sneakers-the-rat/sphinx-sass/README.md

   where the document is being compile, or an absoulte path.
 - `output`:
-  The path to the resulting css file.
+  The path to the resulting CSS file.
   This should be relative to the first entry specified in `html_static_path`
 - `compile_options`:
   Options passed to the `compile` function from [`libsass`](https://github.com/sass/libsass-python).
-  Note that the `source_map_filename` option is
+  Note that all source map options are ignored.
-  ignored: if source maps are required they always be embedded.
+  To generate source maps see below.
 - `variables`:
   A dictionary which will be converted into SASS variables and inserted before the contents of the file specified